 Halo does not used heavily processed meat meals in any of their food, instead opting for higher quality whole meats that offer superior nutrition.

 Halo offers many different options for pet owners including grain-free varieties and diets for senior dogs or overweight dogs as well.
 They also offer a wide variety of flavors, making it easy for you to find a food which your dog will eat.
+It’s our favorite dry food, and we think it may even be the best dry dog food.

 If your pup frequently has issues with upset stomach or diarrhea, then you’ll be happy to know that this is a highly digestible food.
 Many of their recipes even include pumpkin which greatly assists dogs in staying regular and settling upset stomachs.